Moundsville Bridge: History

 The Dilles Bottom section of Mead Township and Moundsville had been connected by a toll ferry since 1951.
 Upon the completion of the bridge, the ferry was retired.

 Planning for the bridge has been ongoing since the late 1970s.
 Plans for the bridge began during the end of Arch Moore's term as governor but went into limbo due to a state moratorium on building projects at the time.
 Construction resumed on the bridge upon the announcement of shared funding from West Virginia, Ohio, and the federal government in 1977 by then-Governor Jay Rockefeller; construction was expected to be completed in 1980.
 By 1979, the Ohio access route was built but the bridge itself was not opened until August 15, 1986.

 The opening of the Vietnam Veterans Memorial Bridge, along with the Moundsville Bridge was thought to have reduced the amount of traffic, and thus tolls collected by the nearby Bellaire Bridge were reduced by 50 per-cent in 1987.

 Cultural references

-In the 2011 independent film Margin Call, a character played by Stanley Tucci boasts of designing a bridge between Moundsville and Dilles Bottom, Ohio in 1986.
+In the 2011 independent film Margin Call, a character named Eric Dale played by Stanley Tucci boasts of designing a bridge between Moundsville and Dilles Bottom, Ohio in 1986.